Where is Hermann Hreidarsson now?

 After hanging up his boots for a second time Hreidarsson was appointed manager of Fylkir on a full-time basis.

-Having already suffered relegation five times as a player, Hriedarsson had to endure the experience of relegation as a manager too when his Fylkir side were relegated at the end of the 2015-16 season.
+Having already suffered relegation five times as a player, Hriedarsson had to endure the experience of relegation as a manager too when his Fylkir side were relegated at the end of the 2015-16 season and He was subsequently sacked in October 2016.

-Hriedarsson made a return to football coaching in October in 2019 when he joined up with former Portsmouth team-mate Sol Campbell as his assistant at Southend United.
+Hriedarsson made a return to football coaching in October in 2019 when he joined up with former Portsmouth team-mate Sol Campbell as his assistant at Southend United but left at the end of the 2019/20 season after the side’s relegation from League One.

 Away from football Hreidarsson and his father own a hotel in Southern Iceland called the Stracta Hotel.